 “Our next step is to use this comprehensive set of information to map out indoor environmental and occupancy patterns in order to optimize our energy usage.
 Later on, we could use the model to directly inform our lighting, air conditioning and ventilation systems”.

-This project revealed to each party involved, the value of data visualisation, 3D modeling, VR as well as the combined ability to implement this technology now.
-Following the success of this project, we look forward to applying our knowledge and skills to other institutions where this technology is relevant, such as property developers and interior designers.
+This project revealed to each party the value of data visualisation, 3D modelling, VR and collaborating to implement this technology.
+Following the success of this project, we look forward to applying our knowledge and skills at other institutions, such as property developers and interior designers where this technology is relevant.

 If you would like to learn more feel free to contact us.